italopinto/sigaa_bot/README.md

 A bot to be used as a cli application, just to open and interact with the site with commands in the terminal.

 ## Requirements
-- Make sure to download and unpack the latest version of geckodriver in the repository.
-You can use the [get-gecko-driver python package](https://pypi.org/project/get-gecko-driver/).
+- Make sure to download and unpack the latest version of geckodriver in its repository.
+You can also use the [get-gecko-driver python package](https://pypi.org/project/get-gecko-driver/) or my other project a bash script [geckodriver_downloader](https://github.com/italopinto/geckodriver_downloader) to automate the download, the unpack and move the driver to a folder in path, this only works on linux OS.
 ### TODO:
 - [X] Make the bot work locally.
 - [X] Make unit tests.